 + How far will I live from school?

 You will live on campus at Oxford Brookes University.
 Most classroom buildings are within a 5-15 minute walk.

 2 day excursions are included in your ASA program fee.
 Destinations may vary by term.
 Past semesters have included trips to:

-Stonehenge & Winchester (day trip) – Stone circles, magic, and mysticism are all part of the story of Stonehenge, a 5,000-year-old World Heritage Site.
+Stonehenge & Winchester (day excursion) – Stone circles, magic, and mysticism are all part of the story of Stonehenge, a 5,000-year-old World Heritage Site.
 Next, we’ll visit the beautiful and ancient city of Winchester, where you’ll learn how the Romans, Saxons, and Vikings shaped the city.
 Explore Winchester Castle, its Great Hall, and its famous round table, linked to the legend of King Arthur and the Knights of the Round Table.

-Wales (day trip) – Explore the 800-year-old ruins of Tintern Abbey in the beautiful Welsh borders, as well as Cardiff, Europe’s newest capital.
+Wales (day excursion) – Explore the 800-year-old ruins of Tintern Abbey in the beautiful Welsh borders, as well as Cardiff, Europe’s newest capital.
 Here you’ll have plenty of time to see Cardiff Castle, the National Museum, and enjoy the culture and language of Britain’s most traditional country.